-United lays out employee rules as vaccine requirement looms
+United Airlines lays out employee rules as COVID vaccine requirement looms

-United Airlines said Wednesday that more than half its employees who weren’t vaccinated last month have gotten their shots since the company announced that vaccines would be required.
+United Airlines says that more than half its employees who weren’t vaccinated last month have gotten their shots since the company announced that vaccines would be required.

 The airline’s 67,000 U.S.-based employees face a Sept.
+27 deadline for getting vaccinated.
+United said Wednesday, however, that employees whose bids for exemptions based on medical reasons or religious beliefs are denied will get five more weeks to get vaccinated.

-27 deadline for getting vaccinated or face termination or unpaid leave.
+After that, the airline said, they will face termination or unpaid leave.

-Kirk Limacher, United’s vice president of human resources, made the statement about vaccinations Wednesday in memos to employees that spell out how United will handle requests for exemptions from the shots based on medical reasons or religious beliefs.
+Kirk Limacher, United’s vice president of human resources, made the statement about vaccinations Wednesday in memos to employees that spell out how United will handle requests for exemptions.

-United declined to say exactly how many employees have recently been vaccinated, what percentage of the workforce is now vaccinated, or how many workers requested an exemption.
+United declined to say exactly how many employees have recently been vaccinated, what percentage of the workforce is now vaccinated or how many workers requested an exemption.
+The airline said it will have enough workers to operate its schedule this fall and into the holidays.

 The airline said that in most cases, employees who refuse to get vaccinated won’t be allowed into the workplace starting Oct.
-2. They will either be placed on unpaid leave or face termination proceedings, which could delay their departure beyond early October.
+2.

 United says requests for medical exemptions will be judged by medical staffers including nurses, while requests for waivers based on religious beliefs will be handled by personnel-office employees.

-The process for handling exemption seekers will vary slightly depending on the employee’s job.
+The process for handling workers whose exemptions are approved will vary slightly depending on the employee’s job.

-Employees whose requests for exemptions are denied will get another five weeks to get vaccinated or face termination.
-The policy gets more complicated when workers win a medical or religious exemption.

 Workers who routinely come in contact with passengers, such as flight attendants, gate agents and pilots, and whose exemptions are approved will face indefinite unpaid leave starting Oct.
 2. They won’t be allowed back on the job until the pandemic “meaningfully recedes,” according to one of the memos.